decentralized-identity/ion/docker/README.md

 > NOTE: the dockers containers expose their service ports so that requests can be sent from the host machine for debugging purposes.

 ## Customize ION Data Directory
-You can customize the location where all data generated and required by an ION node is stored by specifying it in the `ION_DATA_VOLUME` variable.
+You can customize the location where all ION data generated is stored by specifying it in the `ION_DATA_VOLUME` variable.

-This is especially useful if you already have a copy of the fully synchronized bitcoin data.
-Just pass the custom path like so:
+This is especially useful if you already have a copy of the fully synchronized bitcoin data, allowing you to avoid downloading the entire bitcoin blockchain again.
+Just pass the custom path to `docker-compose` like so:

 ```sh